If you are using digital marketing, then knowing your Allowable Cost per Order (ACPO) is important. It gives you an answer to the question:

 This may seem like a how-high-is-up question, but it’s actually pretty easy to determine how much you can spend to secure an order, otherwise known as the Allowable Cost per Order.

-Broadly, ACPO is the average revenue generated from a sale less the product cost (cost of goods) plus the profit desired.
+Broadly, ACPO is the average revenue generated from a sale minus the product cost (cost of goods) plus the profit desired.
 For example, the average order value is $150.
 The cost of the goods, including amortized fixed costs plus variable costs and profit, is $75.
-This means you can spend up to $75 ($150 – $75) to generate the order and still be profitable.
+This means you can spend up to $75 ($150 – $75) to generate the order and remain profitable.

 Average Order Value $150 – (Fixed Costs $50 + Variable Costs $15 + Profit $10) = ACPO $75